chengyi6901/docker.github.io/network/bridge.md

   containerized applications to communicate with each other easily, without accidentally opening access to the outside world.

-  Imagine an application with a web front-end and a database back-end.
-The outside world needs access to the web front-end (perhaps on port 80), but only the back-end itself needs access to the database host and port.
-Using a user-defined bridge, only the web port needs to be opened, and the database application doesn't need any ports open, since the web front-end can reach it over the user-defined bridge.
+  Imagine an application with a web server and a database back-end.
+The outside world needs access to the web server (perhaps on port 80), but only the web server itself needs access to the database host and port.
+Using a user-defined bridge, only the web port needs to be opened, and the database application doesn't need any ports open, since the web server can reach it over the user-defined bridge.

   If you run the same application stack on the default bridge network, you need